Artificial Intelligence Deep Dive

 The self-attention mechanism works as follows:

-3. Scaled Dot-Product Attention: For each input token, the similarity between its Query vector and the Key vectors of all other tokens in the sequence is computed using dot products.
+Scaled Dot-Product Attention: For each input token, the similarity between its Query vector and the Key vectors of all other tokens in the sequence is computed using dot products.
 These similarities are then scaled by a factor (usually the square root of the dimension of the Key vector) to prevent large dot products from dominating the softmax function that follows.
+Formally, the entire mechanism is captured by a single equation:

 The self-attention mechanism allows the Transformer to effectively model long-range dependencies and complex relationships between tokens in a sequence.
 This has led to significant improvements in various natural language processing tasks, including machine translation, text summarization, and question-answering.